-Generally, in determining the size of the equity awards granted to our executive officers, including the NEOs, the Compensation Committee takes into consideration the recommendations of our CEO (except with respect to his own equity award), competitive market data (with particular reference to the median of the competitive market), the potential accounting expense associated with the proposed awards (as compared to the companies in the compensation peer group), and the factors described above.
+Generally, in determining the size of the equity awards granted to our executive officers, including the NEOs, the Compensation Committee takes into consideration the recommendations of our CEO (except with respect to his own equity awards), competitive market data (with particular reference to the median of the competitive market), the potential accounting expense associated with the proposed awards (as compared to the companies in the compensation peer group), and the factors described above.
 The Compensation Committee also considers the dilutive effect of our long-term incentive compensation practices, and the overall impact that these equity awards, as well as awards to other employees, will have on stockholder value.
 Further, the Compensation Committee has the discretion to determine whether awards in any given year will be made in the form of stock options, RSU awards, PSU awards, or a combination thereof.

-On March 24, 2015 the Compensation Committee, based on the factors described above, approved the grant of RSU awards and PSU awards to our executive officers, including the NEOs.
+On March 22, 2016, the Compensation Committee, based on the factors described above, approved the grant of RSU awards and PSU awards to our executive officers, including the NEOs.
 The Compensation Committee also determined that, to balance the retention value of the RSU awards with the performance focus of the PSU awards, the total dollar value of the equity awards should be equally weighted between RSU awards and PSU awards.
-The equity awards granted to the NEOs in 2015 were as follows:
+In 2016, the Compensation Committee also determined that an additional one-time RSU grant with a two-year cliff vesting schedule would be made to some executive officers, including some NEOs.
+This additional grant was awarded to adjust for the change of the 2016 PSU performance period from two to three years as discussed below.
+Mr. Chiang's 2016 award was issued solely in RSUs that vest 50% on the following two anniversaries of the grant.
+The equity awards granted to the NEOs in 2016 were as follows:

+Number of Number of

+Shares of Shares of

+Restricted Performance

-Number of Shares of Restricted Stock Units Number of Shares of Performance Stock Units
+Stock Units Stock Units

 Named Executive Officer Granted Granted (1)

-Luis A. Müller (2) 40,484 42,656
+Luis A. Müller 51,312 41,050

-Jeffrey D. Jones 20,888 20,888
+Jeffrey D. Jones 26,168 20,935

-John H. Allen 10,554 10,554
+John H. Allen 11,288 9,031

-Hock W. Chiang 10,554 10,554
+Hock W. Chiang 9,852 -

-James A. Donahue 41,649 -